 1. What does this passage reveal about God's sovereignty and human responsibility?
-2. How can we apply the principles from this passage to contemporary challenges in family, work, or church?
+2. What specific changes in thinking or behavior does this verse call us to make?

 3. What connections can we trace from this verse to Jesus' life, death, and resurrection?